gokhantuffer/heroku-playwright-buildpack-firefox/README.md

-# Heroku Playwright Buildpack Only Chromium for Python
+# Heroku Playwright Buildpack Only Firefox for Python

 This buildpack installs all the needed dependencies and Firefox browser and its driver to use Playwright ONLY Firefox on Heroku.